Dutch Oven Smoked Turkey Chili Recipe

 Oil Inside the Pan Of Dutch Oven

 If you use a preseasoned cast iron Dutch oven, wipe it down with oil to help make sure that it is ready to cook without having stuff stick.
 I use an old cast iron Dutch oven the old lady picked up for $5, which has worked amazingly well!
-An Enameled Cast Iron would work, but the smoke will stain the enamel of the Dutch oven.
-Also, be sure to know How To Season Your Cast Iron.

-Shred your turkey and place it into the dutch oven.
+Shred your turkey and place it into the Dutch oven.

-Cut up your onion, you can use red onion or yellow onion in this and add it to the dutch oven.
+Cut up your onion; you can use red onion or yellow onion in this and add it to the dutch oven.

 Add your chili green to the mixture in the dutch oven.